shao-lab/MAnorm/docs/source/faq.rst

 Starting from version 1.2.0, MAnorm does not support Windows any more.
 This is because MAnorm uses `pysam`_ as a dependency to parse SAM/BAM files.
-There may be some compiling issues with Windows and we are sorry for that.
+There may be some compiling issues with Windows and we are sorry about that.

 The Python version I use is not the same as MAnorm requires
 -----------------------------------------------------------